mantovanig/brakko/README.md

-# BRACCO
+# BRAKKO

-Bracco is a simple runner of [BackstopJS](https://github.com/garris/BackstopJS) for visual regression testing.
+Brakko is a simple runner of [BackstopJS](https://github.com/garris/BackstopJS) for visual regression testing.

 You can easly **split, manage and run your scenarios**